Hello! Me and a colleague of mine would like to tackle issue #6260, proposing a better approach for instruction scheduling using heuristics.

 Hello again!

 Since this has been our first interaction with cranelift, we took some time (me and Panagiotis) to understand the codebase and the egraph concept a bit.
 We have some questions on where the arbitrary topo-sort selection of instructions (as described in issue #6260) appears inside code.
-We have pinpointed three places on elaborate.rs you might be talking about:
+We have pinpointed three places on elaborate.rs

-for child in self.ctrl_plane.shuffled(domtree.children(block)) { ... }
+(although this should not concern basic blocks):for child in self.ctrl_plane.shuffled(domtree.children(block)) { ... }

-for arg in elab_values.iter_mut() { ... }
+:for arg in elab_values.iter_mut() { ... }

-for arg in self.func.dfg.inst_values(inst).rev() { ... }
+:for arg in self.func.dfg.inst_values(inst).rev() { ... }

 Are we (firstly) correct and (secondly) complete with our findings?